Sherman County, Kansas

-Sherman County (standard abbreviation: SH) is a county located in the U.S. state of Kansas.
+Sherman County is a county located in the U.S. state of Kansas.
+Its county seat is Goodland.
 As of the 2020 census, the county population was 5,927.
-Its county seat is Goodland.
-Sherman County was created by the Legislature of 1873, and named after General William Tecumseh Sherman.
+Sherman County was created by the Legislature of 1873, and named after general William Sherman, a general during the American Civil War.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1886, Sherman County was established.